-The power distribution system plays an important role in our modern society in North America.
-Hanging on the back of hundreds of millions of utility poles, it delivers electric power, perhaps the defining utility of the 21st century to homes and businesses around the world.
+The power distribution system plays an essential role in our modern society in North America.
+Hanging on the back of hundreds of millions of utility poles, it delivers electric power, perhaps the defining utility of the 21st century, to homes and businesses around the world.

-Yet because of the pole-based nature of its construction, the distribution system is vulnerable to natural disasters and calamities such as tornadoes, and hurricanes.
-These natural calamities along with changes in climatic conditions have huge effects on the distribution system and the thousands that depend on the power it supplies.
+Yet because of the pole-based nature of its construction, the distribution system is vulnerable to natural disasters and calamities such as tornadoes and hurricanes.
+These natural calamities and changes in climatic conditions have huge effects on the distribution system and the thousands that depend on the power it supplies.

-To combat nature and create a strong distribution grid, pole owners need to analyze their network to create what is called system resiliency.
-In this article, we will look at what exactly system resiliency means and how accurate pole load analysis using software like PoleForeman helps create it.
+Pole owners need to analyze their network to create system resiliency to combat nature and build a strong distribution grid.
+This article will look at system resiliency and how accurate pole load analysis using software like PoleForeman helps create it.

-The utility distribution grid has traditionally been designed as a self-protecting system that is composed of protective devices throughout the grid to isolate faults.
+The utility distribution grid is designed as a self-protecting system composed of protective devices throughout the grid to isolate faults.
 Simply put, a fault created anywhere on the feeder, like that of a pole failure, will cause power outages from the first upstream protective device to the end of the circuit.
-One pole failure on a mainline feeder can knock out power to neighborhoods, businesses, and entire communities.
-Thus, to minimize the frequency of power outages, power companies strive to make sure their distribution grid is resilient to weather-related events.
-The term “system resiliency” is used to describe how well the utility poles making up the distribution network are built to withstand loadings from extreme weather and climate change events.
-As explained below, pole load analysis plays a major part in identifying system resiliency.
+For example, just one pole failure on a mainline feeder can knock out power to neighborhoods, businesses, and entire communities.
+Thus, to minimize the frequency of power outages, power companies strive to ensure their distribution grid is resilient to weather-related events.
+The term “system resiliency” is used to describe how well the utility poles making up the distribution network can withstand loadings from extreme weather and climate change events.
+As explained below, pole load analysis plays a significant part in identifying system resiliency.

-Hardening initiatives have become common practices for utilities serving the areas prone to extreme weather and environmental factors.
-The process mostly focuses on sustaining the utility poles against hurricanes, tornadoes, and ice storms.
-In 2017 alone, 2 hurricanes cost a Florida utility 2.5 billion dollars.
+Hardening initiatives have become standard practices for utilities serving the areas prone to extreme weather and environmental factors.
+The process mainly focuses on sustaining the utility poles against hurricanes, tornadoes, and ice storms.
+In 2017 alone, two hurricanes cost a Florida utility 2.5 billion dollars.
 As the frequency increases, so does the price tag.
 Mitigating these hazards has quickly become a critical piece of system resiliency backed by regulation.
 Regulations build resiliency by setting a common standard by which a pole owner can judge resiliency and compliance across their entire network.

 Due in part to the risk of pole failure caused by storms and other natural events, utilities are designing their electric grid above and beyond the minimum standards required in the National Electric Safety Code (NESC).
-The NESC offers a set of minimum guidelines for the design and construction of electric infrastructure that increase safety and can help create system resilience.
+The NESC offers a set of minimum guidelines for designing and constructing electric infrastructure that increases safety and creates system resilience.

 The strength and loading section of the NESC gives several major design factors to consider when performing a loading analysis on a distribution network.

 Under NESC, utility poles can fall under three different grades of construction.
 The grade generally determines the margin of safety.
-Higher grades of construction mean a higher degree of system resiliency.
+Generally, higher grades of construction mean a higher degree of system resiliency.
 The three construction grades are:

-For each of the NESC construction grades, load factors and material strength factors are applied during the analysis process.
+For each NESC construction grade, load and material strength factors are applied during the analysis process.
 According to electricalengineeringresources.com:

 “The Load Factor (LF) accounts for the uncertainty of the given load and/or simplifying assumptions made in the analysis.
 This factor increases the applied load on the structure based on the required construction grade.

-Given the exposure of poles to weather events, NESC gives 3 weather loading requirements.
-Of the three, the load that has the greatest effect on the pole rules the design.
+Given the exposure of poles to weather events, NESC gives three weather loading requirements.
+Of the three, the load that has the most significant effect on the pole rules the design.
 The rules are:

 Performing pole loading analysis using NESC load cases will provide an idea about the percent loading on the pole.
 Poles with utilization percentages at or above 100% do not meet NESC minimum requirements.
-These poles should be replaced, re-enforced, or re-engineered.
+Therefore, these poles should be replaced, re-enforced, or re-engineered.